 Mean score of companies in the Leather Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 HOMAG Group, headquartered in Germany (DE), currently does not have specific carbon emissions data available for the most recent year.
 The company is a current subsidiary of Dürr Aktiengesellschaft, which influences its climate commitments and emissions reporting.
 As part of its climate strategy, HOMAG Group inherits reduction initiatives and targets from its parent company, Dürr Aktiengesellschaft.
-This includes commitments aligned with the Science Based Targets initiative (SBTi) and participation in the Carbon Disclosure Project (CDP).
-However, specific reduction targets or achievements for HOMAG Group have not been detailed.
-The absence of direct emissions data suggests that HOMAG Group is still in the process of establishing its own metrics and targets, relying on the broader corporate family’s initiatives for guidance.
-As the company progresses, it is expected to adopt more defined climate commitments and potentially report on its emissions in the future.
+This includes commitments to the Science Based Targets initiative (SBTi) and participation in the Carbon Disclosure Project (CDP).
+However, specific reduction targets or achievements for HOMAG Group are not detailed in the available data.
+The absence of direct emissions data suggests that HOMAG Group is still in the process of establishing its own comprehensive emissions reporting framework.
+The company is likely aligning its climate commitments with industry standards and best practices, as guided by its parent organisation.
+In summary, while specific emissions figures are not available, HOMAG Group is positioned within a corporate family that prioritises climate action and sustainability, with initiatives cascading from Dürr Aktiengesellschaft.

 Access structured emissions data, company-specific emission factors, and source documents